frankfzw/mySpark/docs/programming-guide.md

 #### Example

-Consider the naive RDD element sum below, which behaves completely differently depending on whether execution is happening within the same JVM.
+Consider the naive RDD element sum below, which may behave differently depending on whether execution is happening within the same JVM.
 A common example of this is when running Spark in `local` mode (`--master = local[n]`) versus deploying a Spark application to a cluster (e.g. via spark-submit to YARN):

 <div class="codetabs">